How to Find a Word in a Document The Definitive Guide

 Searching Across Multiple Files at Once

 Okay, so what happens when the information you're looking for isn't in one neat document?
 More often than not, it's buried somewhere in a folder packed with dozens, maybe hundreds, of files.
 Trying to find it by opening them one by one is a recipe for frustration.
-This is where knowing how to search entire directories at once becomes a real game-changer.
+Knowing how to search entire directories at once can make locating that file far quicker.

 Thankfully, you don't need fancy software to get started.
 Both Windows and macOS have powerful search tools built right in.
 You just need to know how to tell them to look inside your files, not just at their names.